nexi-intra/intra-docs/docs/koksmat/concepts/workflow/index.md

 This is where most of the platform’s microservices reside, ensuring scalability and high availability.
 Let’s look at each of the services running in this cluster:

-- **Koksmat Studio (Web Magic Studio)**: This is the interface for the editors to design workflows and configure automation.
+- **Magic Button Studio (Web Magic Studio)**: This is the interface for the editors to design workflows and configure automation.
 Editors interact with this component to manage system behavior and processes.
 - **Nexi Booking**: The booking service accessed by external users.
 It interacts with other components to handle reservations and user data.
 - **Workflow Designer (Flow Designer)**: This tool is where editors can create and manage workflows.
 Workflows define the automated sequences or processes that the system will execute.
 - **NATS Store & NATS Messaging**: These are the messaging and event-handling services. **NATS Messaging** facilitates real-time communication between different microservices, while **NATS Store** ensures that events are saved and can be replayed or recovered.